On this page is a list of frequently asked questions and answers about pest control services. If you have any other questions give us a call!

 Q. What are health risks associated with common pests?

-A. To find out more about pest-related diseases visit the Centers for Disease Control and Prevention website.
+A. Other Pest company’s websites will tell you about these health risks.
+We do not want to scare someone into calling us, we want your business because you are well informed.
+To find out more about pest-related diseases visit the Centers for Disease Control and Prevention website.

 Q. What can I do inside my house to keep pests away?